robert1202/FastKit/README.md

 FastKit
 =======

-Make  coding more convenient and  quickly,also reduce the amount of code.
+Make ios and objective-c coding more convenient and  quickly,also reduce the amount of code.